 Many types of Los Angeles work sites include trenches, which are narrow tunnels that workers dig out of the ground with heavy equipment.
 Workers often use them when they need access, for instance, to lay or repair underground utility lines or when building or repairing a road.
 While these trenches are reinforced, accidents can still happen and the results can be devastating.
 If you or a loved one has been injured in a trenching accident, contact Greenberg & Ruby, LLP for immediate legal assistance.
 You may have the right to seek compensation for your injuries, and we offer free case evaluations.

-- We have collected more than $250 million in compensation for our clients.
+- They have collected more than $250 million in compensation for their clients.

-- Even if it means fighting for your case in court, we will do whatever it takes to obtain the fair settlement that you deserve.
+- Even if it means fighting for your case in court, Greenberg & Ruby, LLP will do whatever it takes to obtain the fair settlement that you deserve.

 COMMON CAUSES OF TRENCHING ACCIDENTS